massimoslab/Advanced_CarND_Annex_06_Pi_Camera/README.md

 Be careful when purchasing the picamera online as there are several replicas that can be found with much lower quality.
 Having said that there is a type of camera that is an unofficial camera but that has several advantages: a wide-angle lens, also called fish-eye lens.

 For this project I have used two type of cameras.
-The first one is the official Raspberry 8-megapixel picamera:
+The first one is the official Raspberry 8-megapixel picamera, which will be used for high accuracy tasks:

 ![alt text][image4]